 Getting hold of a good pond filter will also help to keep your water nice and clear.
-If your budget is tight then you might consider to be something of an unnecessary cost but it is definitely something that you won’t regret buying.
+If your budget is tight then you might consider being something of an unnecessary cost but it is definitely something that you won’t regret buying.

 The addition of some pond plants will really bring this water feature to life.
 In addition, they will help to keep the water clean and fresh for your fish if you have any.

 Even if you have a big pond, filling it with plants won’t cost you a fortune.
 Each one could cost you just a couple of pounds at the time of writing.

 In addition, it is worth remembering that you can slowly build up your plant collection over time if that makes more sense to you.
 It is wonderful to see how your pond’s wildlife grows and changes over years in this way.

 The last big investment you are likely to make with your pond is in buying the fish for it.
 This is another cost that can vary wildly depending on what type of fish you choose.

 For example, a fully grown Koi can set you back several hundred pounds, while smaller and less exotic fish can be just a few pounds each.
 Therefore, you will want to make a decision on what type of fish you want and how big you want them to be when you get them.